Coleganet/Daemon/README.md

 save and exit from Rancher Desktop / Reboot Windows Now Traefik is indeed working again just go to http://localhost:8080/dashboard/#/ and the best the daemon of docker desktop is exposed
 Not need for any ports setup or any modifications that work perfect in any port or ip your external app or service will get Rancher Desktop

+In case Docker complaint the File version is old delete the first line said:
+version: "3.3"